 Dale Atkinson rounds up this week’s Boston Saturday League action...

-In Division Three, Eagle United secured another three points in a 4-0 win at home to Woodhall Spa Reserves.
+In Division Three, Bull Athletic secured promotion with a 3-1 win over Woodhall Spa Reserves.

 Two goals from Ryan Summers earnt Park United Reserves a 2-1 win against Fosdyke Reserves.

 Boston College Reserves finished their season with a 3-2 defeat as they travelled to Northgate Olympic.

 Mareham and Digby finished all square at 3-3.